New Media Film Festival: All the reasons to attend

 Is it too late for me to enter?

 If imaging your work next to these extraordinary films has motivated you to enter, you still have a last-minute chance.
-April 10th is the final deadline for the New Media Film Festival, so you better get your work submitted on FilmFreeway as soon as possible.
+Early Bird Deadline for 12th edition, is September 9 2020.
+You better get your work submitted on FilmFreeway as soon as possible.
 For later entries, the price is $90 in most categories which we still consider a huge bargain considering the many benefits entrants gain.
+Use code WOW and save 20%.

 While the full schedule won’t drop until May 10th, just the preview of films we’ve gotten so far is enough to motivate you to attend the festival.
 The New Media Film Festival has been bringing innovation to film since its inception, and we can’t wait for another year of it.
 Make your way to LA June 3rd and 4th, because it will change the way you see film.